 For more information, please contact Mrs. Mary Anne Kavanaugh, English Department Chair (firstname.lastname@example.org).

 Individualized attention focused on building high school/college level study skills and positive academic habits that lead to success in a school environment;

 A small group setting (typically 8 students or fewer) to allow for individual attention to academic progress and needs;

-A routine of checking grades weekly and planning a week in advance which leads to better organizational and time management skills;
+A routine of checking grades and planning weekly in advance which leads to better organizational and time management skills;

 Students learn ways to avoid procrastination, strategies for staying on task, techniques to become more consistent with homework completion and ways to improve test taking skills.

-Students and ASP Teacher identify and examine academic areas to improve.
+Students and the ASP Teacher identify and examine academic areas to improve.

 Encourages students to develop self-advocacy skills to improve communication in all aspects of their educational experience and life.

 Students become aware of their own learning styles, how they process information, so as to enhance their ability to learn and comprehend information.

 The ASP Teacher helps each student identify positive learning characteristics and to appreciate his/her strengths.